To view documents and forms...

 There were thirteen one-room schoolhouses built in Ontario.
 The earliest one was built of logs in 1816 on Lake Road near Knickerbocker.
 The first high school was built in 1895 across the street from the present-day Elementary School on Ridge Road.
 The school district was consolidated in 1949 and the one-room schoolhouses eventually were sold.

 The first church was formed in 1812 when the Methodist followers met in Zebedee Hodges’ home located where the Ginna Nuclear Power Plant now stands on Lake Road near Ontario Center Road.
 Their ministry is carried on today in the North Ontario United Methodist Church (“Brick Church”) located at the corner of Brick Church and Ontario Center Roads.

-Located at Heritage Square Museum are the Ruffell Log Cabin, the Baptist Meeting House, the Brick Church Schoolhouse, the Watson Iron Ore Miner’s House, the Warner Farmhouse, the Lockup, The Apple Dryhouse and the exhibit barn.
-This museum is lovingly cared for by the Town of Ontario Historical and Landmark Preservation Society and is open to the public from 1:30 – 4:00PM Saturdays and Sundays from May through September.
+Located at Heritage Square Museum are the Ruffell Log Cabin, the Baptist Meeting House, the Brick Church Schoolhouse, the Watson Iron Ore Miner’s Home, the Warner Farmhouse, the Lockup, the Apple Dryhouse, the exhibit barn and the Ontario Train Station.
+This museum is lovingly cared for by the Town of Ontario Historical and Landmark Preservation Society and is open to the public from 1:30 – 4:00 p.m.
+Saturdays and Sundays from June through September.

 Send mail to